ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.

 If the RS receives a request protected with a Group OSCORE Security Context CTX, the target resource requires authorization, and the RS does not store a valid Access Token related to CTX, then the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.

+## Update of Access Rights # {#sec-rs-update-access-rights}

+\[

+TODO: Specify the processing on the RS when receiving an Access Token that dynamically updates the access rights of C. (See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)

+\]

 ## Access Rights Verification ## {#sec-c-rs-access-rights}